 The modern craft beer, however, arguably began with the India Pale Ale, or IPA, in 1970s America.
 Hoppiness as a flavor was practically unheard of in most standard, large-batch brews, which tended to be pale lagers and light ales.
 Hops added a dry, crisp finish to the IPA, and over time brewers found ways to increase this hoppy flavor without overpowering the beer, leading to the double and even triple IPAs we know now.

 Today, however, there are more than just IPAs.
 We have craft porters, stouts, amber ales, hefeweizens, dunkels, brown ales, scotch ales, and practically every sort of beer you can imagine.
 With such a diverse selection, and with such innovative art behind their creation, it only makes sense that beer has taken on a new role in the culinary world.
 Connoisseurs are known as cicerones, and they can say as much or more about a pint of beer as a sommelier can about a glass of wine.

-In this spirit, we wanted create a beer and food pairing guide for you to reference the next time you’re eating Indian food.
-Pick out your favorite Sukhi’s dish or whip up your go-to recipe, and we’ll help you find the perfect beer match.
+In this spirit, we wanted to create a beer and wine-food pairing guide for you to reference the next time you’re eating Indian food.
+Pick out your favorite Sukhi’s dish or whip up your go-to recipe, and we’ll help you find the perfect beer and wine match.